 Throughout 2018, CNB celebrated the Bank’s 45th Anniversary and Billion-dollar Bank milestone with celebrations and prize giveaways at all branch locations including employee appreciation month in February.

-In 2019, CNB established a market presence in Hamblen County with a grand opening celebration of a new branch located at 4320 Evan Greene Plaza.
+In 2019, CNB established a market presence in Hamblen County with a grand opening celebration of a new branch in Morristown located at 4320 Evan Greene Plaza.